Brexit - What I need to know

 What about VAT?

 You will not be charged VAT by us on your carriage for shipments to the EU.
-This will be payabel at the destination countries rate by the receiver.
+This will be payable at the destination countries rate by the receiver.

 It is expected that there may be delays at ports immediately after Brexit as the new systems roll out, so please allow extra time for deliveries to be made.

 Yes but with some exceptions.
-Please pay special attention when shipping food or plants that they conform to EU standards.
+Please pay special attention when shipping food or plants as they are subject to numerous rules and regulations and are particularly problematic.

 If you have any queries regarding shipping after Brexit please contact us at email@example.com.